Cystic Fibrosis

 Energy Intake

-With proper nutrition therapy, including an energy intake of 110-200% of the requirements for a general healthy population, patients with CF may have better pulmonary function and survival.[14]
-Nutritional supplements are recommended for children who have growth deficits and for adults who have weight deficits.[14]
-Additionally, high-fat diets have typically been used, although this approach may increase the susceptibility to oxidative stress.[10][15]
+Historically, CF patients who followed high-calorie diets (energy intake of 110-200% of the requirements for a general healthy population) have had better pulmonary function and survival.[20]
+More recently, obesity has been observed more frequently, and guidance has called for more individualized nutrition based on clinical data and goals of the patient.[21]
+Nutritional supplements are recommended for children who have growth deficits and for adults who have weight deficits.[22]
+Additionally, high-fat diets have typically been used, although this approach may increase the susceptibility to oxidative stress.[23][24]
 The kind of fat that should be given is also a matter of debate (see below).

 Provision of a diet high in essential fatty acids helps with weight maintenance and prevention of deficiency symptoms.
-Biochemical evidence of deficiency of both the essential omega-6 fatty acid linoleic acid and docosahexanoic acid, a derivative of the essential omega-3 fatty acid alpha-linolenic acid, is common in patients with CF, although clinical signs and symptoms are rare.[16]
+Biochemical evidence suggests deficiencies are common among CF patients in both the essential omega-6 fatty acid linoleic acid and the essential omega-3 fatty acid docosahexanoic acid, which is a derivative of alpha-linolenic acid.
+Clinical signs and symptoms are rare.[25]

-Although a diet high in fat (including animal fat) is often recommended as a means of delivering concentrated calories, it has potential disadvantages for patients with CF. Researchers who examined the dietary intakes of children and adolescents with CF found that while intake of fat recommendations were met (35-40% of calories), saturated fat consumption was well above the recommended amount of less than 10% of total energy.[17]
-Additionally, the omega-6 fatty acid arachidonic acid found in fatty foods may adversely affect CF patients by contributing to oxidative stress and a pro-inflammatory effect in lung tissue through an increase in leukotriene B4.[15]
-Omega-3 fats, however, appear to be of clinical benefit in patients with CF. Reduction of sputum volume, improved lung function, a decrease in leukotriene B4, and a decrease in use of antibiotics have been observed in patients given supplements of eicosapentanoic and docosahexanoic acids.[18]
-Increasing the intake of plant sources of omega-3 fats (alpha-linolenic acid) and monounsaturated fats has been suggested as an alternative approach to improving fatty acid nutrition in CF patients.[10]
-The Cystic Fibrosis Foundation consensus panel has made similar recommendations, suggesting that oils rich in both omega-3 and monounsaturated fats (e.g., flax, canola, soy) benefit CF patients.[16]
+Although a diet high in fat (including animal fat) has often been used as a means of delivering concentrated calories, it has potential disadvantages for patients with CF. Researchers who examined the dietary intakes of children and adolescents with CF found that while intake of fat recommendations were met (35-40% of calories), saturated fat consumption was well above the recommended amount of less than 10% of total energy.[26]
+Additionally, the arachidonic acid found in fatty foods may adversely affect CF patients by contributing to oxidative stress and a pro-inflammatory effect in lung tissue through an increase in leukotrienes.[27]
+Omega-3 fats, however, may have a clinical benefit in patients with CF, including reduction of sputum volume, improved lung function, and a decrease in leukotriene B4 to leukotriene B5 ratio.
+A decreased use of antibiotics has also been observed in patients given supplements of eicosapentanoic and docosahexanoic acids, but evidence is weak.[28]

 Nutritional Adequacy